catchorg/Catch2/docs/why-catch.md

 * Floating point tolerance comparisons are built in using an expressive Approx() syntax.
 * Internal and friendly macros are isolated so name clashes can be managed
 * Matchers

-## Objective-C-specific features

-* Automatically detects if you are using it from an Objective-C project
-* Works with and without ARC with no additional configuration
-* Implement test fixtures using Obj-C classes too (like OCUnit)
-* Additional built in matchers that work with Obj-C types (e.g. string matchers)

 ## Who else is using Catch?